Illinois man accused of threatening inauguration violence

-Prosecutors said Capriotti, 45, is accused of leaving a threatening voicemail for a member of the U.S. House of Representatives on Dec.
-29. The message said if people “think that Joe Biden is going to put his hand on the Bible and walk into that (expletive) White House on January 20th, they’re sadly (expletive) mistaken.”
+Capriotti, 45, is accused of leaving a threatening voicemail for a member of the U.S. House of Representatives on Dec.
+29. Prosecutors said the caller said if people “think that Joe Biden is going to put his hand on the Bible and walk into that (expletive) White House on January 20th, they’re sadly (expletive) mistaken.”

 He continued, “We will surround the (expletive) White House and we will kill any (expletive) Democrat that steps on the (expletive) lawn,” according to the release.